 Why is the 50mm a great food photography lens?

 It is great for flat lays, table scenes and capturing highly stylised stories where you need to include a lot of elements.

 It’s a perfect lens to capture a wider scene so you can crop your images in post-processing to create a more powerful image without creating distortion that may come with a wider focal length such as a 35mm.

 Use it in low light when you are shooting at cafes and restaurants as can go as high as f/1.4 and f/1.8.

 How I use my Nikkor 50mm

-The 50mm is usually my first go to lens for flat lays and overhead shots where I am trying to capture quiet a few elements that connect the viewer to my food story.
+The 50mm is usually my first go to lens for flat lays and overhead shots where I am trying to capture quite a few elements that connect the viewer to my food story.

-I will also use it to provide a wide crop for minimal shots where I want to play around the the crop of the shot in post processing.
+I will also use it to provide a wide crop for minimal shots where I want to play around the crop of the shot in post-processing.

 If you are looking to add a text element as an overlay and negative space is key, I use this lens to provide that option.

 As I don’t tend to shoot food beyond f/3.5, I don’t use this lens to its highest aperture, (being f/1.8).
 But this high aperture is sure handy to have in low light when you are far away from your subject.